Valence-Arousal Subspace in LLMs: Circular Emotion Geometry and Multi-Behavioral Control: Lexical Mediation: Why Emotionally Framed Control Works in LLMs

-\paragraph{VA steering shifts refusal token probabilities monotonically.} At baseline, refusal tokens capture 89.6\% of first-token probability mass on HarmBench, and 91\% of prompts have a refusal token as their top prediction.
-Arousal steering shifts this balance monotonically (Table~\ref{tab:logit_shift}): at $\alpha = +0.30$, 23\% of prompts flip their top-1 prediction away from a refusal token, corresponding to the 86.5\% $\to$ 59.5\% drop in refusal rate.
-Applying the logit lens \citep{nostalgebraist2020logitlens} at layers 18--31 confirms that these shifts are not confined to the final layer: $+A$ steering shifts harmful-prompt readouts toward compliance tokens (``Here'') throughout intermediate layers, while $-A$ introduces negation (``no''). $+V$ promotes warm language (``sounds,'' ``nice''), while $-V$ promotes cautious language (``warning'').
-See Appendix~\ref{app:logitlens} for full results.
+\textbf{Arousal steering monotonically shifts refusal token log-odds.} Further looking into probabilities of signature tokens at baseline, refusal tokens capture 89.6\% of first-token probability mass on HarmBench, and 91\% of prompts have a refusal token as their top-1 prediction.
+Arousal steering shifts this balance monotonically (Table~\ref{tab:logit_shift}): at $\alpha = +0.30$, the $\Delta$log-odds ($\Delta[\log \sum P(\text{ref.}) - \log \sum P(\text{comp.})]$) drops by 5.63, and 23\% of prompts flip their top-1 prediction away from a refusal token, corresponding to the 86.5\% $\to$ 59.5\% drop in observed refusal rate.
+Applying the logit lens~\citep{nostalgebraist2020logitlens} at layers 18--31 confirms that these shifts emerge across layers: $+A$ steering shifts harmful-prompt readouts toward compliance tokens (e.g., ``Here''), while $-A$ introduces refusal tokens (e.g., ``no'').

-\paragraph{Logit clamping supports a constitutive role.} To test whether the token shifts are constitutive of the refusal behavior, we freeze the logits of 21 refusal and compliance tokens at every decoding step to their unsteered values.
-At $\alpha = 0$, this clamping alone crashes refusal from 86.5\% to 26.0\%, while clamping 21 random tokens has no effect (86.5\%).
-Under steering at $\alpha = -0.10$, clamping reduces the steered refusal from 90.0\% to 44.0\%, while random clamping leaves it at 90.0\%.
-These results establish that the token probability shifts are constitutive of refusal behavior.